magento/devdocs-mbi/docs/getting-started.md

       # this is where we'll push data
 ```

 Next, we want to actually push the data.
 Let's create a new function to do the dirty work of syncing the new data.
-Check out the NEW LINK TO API REF WILL GO HERE: `upsert documentation <api-upsert>` to learn about the specifics on data that can be pushed to the API.

 **Javascript**
 ```js